dev-xo/remix-saas/docs/guide/04-internationalization.md

 ## What is the default language?

 The default language Remix SaaS uses is `en`.
-You can change this by editing the `fallbackLng` variable in the `i18n` configuration file.
+You can change this by editing the `fallbackLang` variable in the `i18n` configuration file.

 ## Contributing